fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/faq.md

 Version 1.5 of the plugin adds support for setting multiple prices.
 If you don't see an option to add a price for a Menu Item, please make sure you've upgraded to the latest version.

-Additionally, the [Pro addon](https://www.fivestarplugins.com/plugins/five-star-restaurant-menu/) supports a discounted price.
+Additionally, the [premium version](https://www.fivestarplugins.com/plugins/five-star-restaurant-menu/) supports a discounted price.

 ## <a name="columns-collapsed"></a> I have a two-column menu but it displays in one column.